History is a subject for anyone with a sense of curiosity and a desire for a deeper understanding of the world around them.

 Real World Learning

 You will use your research and creative skills to interpret the past for the benefit of the wider community.
 We provide exciting opportunities for projects involving international arts and heritage organisations.
-Among recent initiatives, our students have worked with Derbyshire County Record Office to encourage young people to take a greater interest in archives and with Derby Theatre, National Brewery Centre and Derby Museum.
+Among recent initiatives, our students have worked with Derby Museums in thinking about the communication of the past to a wider public.

 You will also inspire others by organising and marketing a public conference and presenting your research to a wider audience.
-Topics explored at this conference have included the experience of British prisoners-of-war during the First World War, the fight against the Apartheid regime in South Africa, and the pleasure gardens of eighteenth-century London.
+Topics explored at previous conferences have included the experience of British prisoners-of-war during the First World War, the misreporting of the death of Karl Marx, and the emergence of a new French national identity following the revolution.

 Explore history outside the classroom